Perfumes and hormones

 You need hormones to regulate many processes in your body and as many menopausal women will say, having the hormones messed with is not a joyful experience.

-I simply avoid products that say ‘parfum’ or ‘fragrance’.
+I simply avoid products that say ‘parfum’ or ‘fragrance’ on the label.

 Read your labels

 If your perfume has ‘fragrance‘ or ‘parfum‘ listed on the label that can indicate that phthalates are present, but seeing as phthalates are not listed on labels your guess is as good as mine as to whether there are phthalates present or not.

-That means that a vast majority of perfumes are out unless the company just uses essential oils.
+That means that a vast majority of perfumes may contain toxic chemicals unless the company just uses essential oils.
 I have bought a Miessence perfume for years now, and it is just essential oils.

 Some natural perfume options: